NTNU-TTO/SFI-AutoShip-COLAV-simulator/README.md

 ### Simulator

-The simulator runs through a set of scenarios specified from the config, visualizes these and saves the results.
-The scenarios can be generated randomly through a `new_scenario.yaml` config file in the ScenarioGenerator, or loaded from file using an existing scenario definition.
+The simulator runs through a set of scenarios, each consisting of `n_episodes` specified from the config, visualizes these and saves the results.
+The scenarios can be generated through a `ScenarioConfig` object, or loaded from file using an existing scenario definition (examples under `scenarios/`).

 The simulator is configured using the `simulator.yaml` config file.

 ### Scenario Generator

 The scenario generator (found inside `scenario_management.py`) is used by the simulator to create new scenarios for COLAV testing with 1+ ships.
 The main method is the `generate()` function, which generates a scenario from a scenario config file, which is converted into a `ScenarioConfig` object.
 An Electronic Navigational Chart object (from Seacharts) is used to define the environment.
+The `n_episodes` (defaults to 1) parameter is used to facilitate Monte Carlo simulation when using random data.

-Scenarios are configured through a scenario `.yaml` file as the example `head_on.yaml` file under `scenarios` in the root folder.
+Scenarios are configured through a scenario `.yaml` file as e.g. the example `head_on.yaml` file under `scenarios` in the root folder.

-Look at the `ScenarioConfig` dataclass, example scenario files for information on how to specify the settings for a scenario.

 Look at the `schemas` folder under the package source code for further clues constraints/tips on how to write a new scenario config file.

 Seacharts is used to provide access to Electronic Navigational Charts, and an `ENC` object is used inside the `ScenarioGenerator` class for this.
 One must here make sure that the seacharts package is properly setup with `.gdb` data in the `data/external` folder of the package, with correctly matching `UTM` zone for the chart data.
-An example `seacharts.yaml`config file for the module is found under `config/`.
+An example default `seacharts.yaml`config file for the module is found under `config/`.
 One can specify map data, map origin, map size etc. for the ENC object from the scenario `.yaml`config file.

 Troubles with "freezing" when you generate a scenario?
 Check if you have specified `new_load_of_map_data=True`in the scenario configuration file.
 If this is false, and the map data is not loaded/wrong data is used, the `distance_to_land` function could spend a long time.